 #1 in Colorado

-Colorado State University is Colorado’s top university in Washington Monthly’s annual assessment of colleges and universities.
-CSU stands 91st nationally among all universities and 54th among public institutions in Washington Monthly’s 2018 College Guide, which rewards “smart, well-run colleges that enroll students from all walks of life and helps them earn a high-quality diploma at an affordable price.”
+Colorado State University has been named Colorado’s top university in Washington Monthly’s annual assessment of colleges and universities.
+CSU stood 91st nationally among all universities and 54th among public institutions in Washington Monthly’s 2018 College Guide, which rewards “smart, well-run colleges that enroll students from all walks of life and helps them earn a high-quality diploma at an affordable price.”
 The ranking highlights colleges that instill a sense of service and public obligation while producing groundbreaking research.

-Colorado State University is ranked the No. 1 college in Colorado, according to a 2018 analysis by Schools.com.
+Colorado State University was also ranked the No. 1 college in Colorado in a 2018 analysis by Schools.com.

 The Online MBA at CSU’s College of Business was recognized by U.S. News and World Report in its 2018 rankings as the No. 1 Online MBA in Colorado.

 Colorado State University ranked fifth nationally among public universities and No. 1 in Colorado in the 2019 Military Times “Best for Vets” rankings.

 CSU’s Professional Veterinary Medicine Program, its vet school, is currently ranked No. 3 in the nation, based on the most recent ranking by U.S. News and World Report; it has held a spot among the top three vet schools for at least two decades.

 The professional program in the Department of Occupational Therapy in CSU’s College of Health and Human Sciences holds the No. 6 spot among similar programs nationwide, based on the most recent ranking by U.S. News and World Report.

 Colorado State University ranked No. 4 in the 2018 “Cool Schools” ranking from the Sierra Club’s official magazine, Sierra.